fmor/icatis/README.md

 # Icatis

-This is a simple trainning purpose project for reusing vcl api and windows OS.
+This is a simple training purpose project for reusing the vcl api and windows OS.
+This is a french language application.

-# Requierements
+# Requirements

 * C++ Builder Starter edition
-* Firebird SQL >= 2.5 ( older version may can work )
+* Firebird SQL >= 2.5 ( older version may work )

 # Compilation